Palexer/image-viewer/README.md

 ## ToDo

 - open recent images
-- disable editor / error if slider is moved if no image is opened
 - more filters/cropping options
-- disable "undo" if nothing has been changed + add icon
-- shortcuts + fix modKey
+- undo/redo: change parameter values + reset if new image was opened

 ## License